roidrage/paperplanes/_posts/2010-8-12-inconvenient_caveat_about_mongodbs_replica_sets.md

 ---
-title: "An Inconvenient Caveat about MongoDB's Replica Sets"
+title: "An Inconvenient Caveat about MongoDB's Replica Sets (updated)"
 topics: mongodb replication
 layout: post
 ---
+Update: Read the comments and below.
+The issue is not as bad as it used to be in the documentation and the original design, thankfully.

 A lot has happened since I've first [written about MongoDB back in February](/2010/2/25/notes_on_mongodb.html).
 Replica Pairs are going to be deprecated, being replaced by Replica Sets, a working Auto-Sharding implementation, including rebalancing shards, and lots more, all